 First, look for transparency.
 A reputable company will clearly list all its ingredients and their dosages.
 Second, check for third-party testing, which verifies that what's on the label is actually in the bottle.
 Finally, consider the source.
 Was the product formulated by a doctor or a team of scientists?
 Choosing a high-quality brand isn't just about getting results; it's about protecting your health and making a safe, effective investment in your wellness.

-Get the Best Results From Your Vitamins
+How to Get the Best Results from Your Skin Vitamins

 Taking the right vitamins is the first step, but how you take them makes all the difference.
 To truly repair crepey skin, you need a smart strategy.
 This means understanding whether to use a cream or a capsule, how much to take, and how to combine nutrients for the best effect.
 Getting these details right will help you see real, lasting changes in your skin's texture and firmness.

-Creams vs. Capsules: What's Better?
+Creams vs. Capsules: Which Is More Effective?

 Many of us instinctively reach for a cream to fix a skin problem, but crepey skin starts deep beneath the surface.
 While a topical cream can provide temporary moisture, it can’t rebuild your skin’s internal structure.
 For that, you need to work from the inside out.
 Oral supplements deliver vitamins and nutrients through your bloodstream to your entire body, nourishing every layer of your skin.
 This approach provides more comprehensive, whole-body benefits.
 Think of it like watering a plant's roots instead of just spraying its leaves.
 For the most powerful results, you can use both, but a high-quality oral supplement should be the foundation of your routine.